zhqu1148980644/leetcode/leetcode/leetcode_1584.md

 title: Min Cost to Connect All Points
 date: 2021-01-04
 ---

+# 1584.
+Min Cost to Connect All Points

 You are given an array points representing integer coordinates of some points on a 2D-plane, where points[i] = [xi, yi].

 The cost of connecting two points [xi, yi] and [xj, yj] is the manhattan distance between them: |xi - xj| + |yi - yj|, where |val| denotes the absolute value of val.